-PSAT Information - The PSAT will be given on Wednesday, October 13th for sophomore students and Tuesday, October 26th for all freshmen and juniors interested in taking the test.
-The deadline for students to register is September 10th.
-The cost for freshmen is \$19.
+PSAT Information - The PSAT will be given on Wednesday, October 12th.
+The deadline for students to register is September 12th.
+The cost for freshmen and juniors is \$20.

 The PSAT is comprised of one 60-minute reading section, one 70-miute math section, and one 35-minute writing and language section.
 It is NOT used to determine college admissions.
 It is intended to help students prepare for the SAT AND is used as a National Merit Scholarship Qualifier.
 Section scores (one math and one reading/writing) are between 160 and 760 for each of the two section scores.
 The sum of the test scores is between 320 and 1520.